degauss-org/DeGAUSS/README.md

 ## Citation

-Geocoding accuracy as compared to other geocoding platforms and a description of a proof of concept application is available in our peer-reviewed publication:
+If you use this software in a scientific publication, please cite the following peer-reviewed manuscript:

 Cole Brokamp, Chris Wolfe, Todd Lingren, John Harley, Patrick Ryan.
-Decentralized and Reproducible Geocoding and Characterization of Community and Environmental Exposures for Multi-Site Studies. *Journal of American Medical Informatics Assocation*.
+Decentralized and Reproducible Geocoding and Characterization of Community and Environmental Exposures for Multi-Site Studies. *Journal of American Medical Informatics Association*.
 In Press.

 ## Currently Available Images